 Your model can contain zero-crossing conditions arising from several sources:

-Expressions programmed in the Simscape language
+Custom blocks programmed in the Simscape language

 You can disable zero-crossing detection on individual blocks, or globally across the entire model.
 Zero-crossing detection often improves simulation accuracy, but can slow simulation speed.

-Tip If the exact times of zero crossings are important in your model, then keep zero-crossing detection enabled.
+Tip: If the exact times of zero crossings are important in your model, then keep zero-crossing detection enabled.
 Disabling it can lead to major simulation inaccuracies.

 Use relational operators, which create zero-crossing